Get help now Make a donation

 You have a right to appeal to the Court of Protection against a decision by the supervisory body.
 Your deputy, attorney or relevant person’s representative also have this right.
 Any other person can appeal to the court, but they'll need the court’s permission first.

-Legal aid is available for you or your relevant person's representative to have legal representation at the appeal.
+Legal aid is available for you or your relevant person's representative.
+So you can have legal representation at the appeal.

 The Court may tell your hospital or care home that the authorisation has ended.
 Or they may tell the body that granted the authorisation to change or end it.